Events

 European Geoscience Union General Assembly 2025 (27.04 – 02.05.2025)

 SynCom will participate in the General Assembly of the European Geoscience Union 2025 in Vienna and hold a session titled “Strengthening Policy Through Science: Insights from the Interface”.
 SynCom is also organizing a Science-Policy Interface Splinter Meeting.
+Further details on the session EOS4.1 can be found here.

 Past Activities